gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/02 - Exodus.md

 **Questions:**
 1. The origin and what do these feasts represent and maybe are allegorical to.
 (Passover is known).
+# Chapter 24
+**Key themes:**
+1. Moses gives to the people the “ordinances” (the Covenant Code, that is, aside from the Decalogue, which the people had already heard to).
+Then sacrifice is made to the Lord, and blood is sprinkled on the altar and on the people to ratify the Covenant.
+2. Then, Moses goes up with Aaron, his sons (Nadab, Abihu) and seventy of the elders of Israel to the mountain, where they see God (a manifestation of God).
+3. Moses goes up into the mountain of God for 40 days. (where in Deuteronomy 9:9 we know that he was fasting)

+**Allegorical sense:**
+4. Blood of the sacrifice of the oxen ratified the Mosaic covenant, just as the blood of the Holy Sacrifice of Our Lord ratifies the New and Eternal Covenant (Mt 26:27-28).
+5. The seventy-two are an allegory to the seventy-two disciples that Jesus send to proclaim the word.
+6. Moses fasts for 40 days, just as Jesus fasts for 40 days in the desert.

+**Moral sense:**
+7. Be faithful to God, as the people of Israel expressed they would be (not as they did after): (Ex 24:7) *“All The LORD has spoken, we will do, and we will be obedient”*.
 # References

 **Ex 12:48**